vivocha/bot-sdk/README.md

 See:

 - `sample`: dead simple bot Agent and Manager plus a Bot Filter, read and use the `examples/http-requests/sample.http` file to learn more and to run them;
 - `dummy-bot`: a simple bot (Agent and Manager) able to understand some simple "commands" to return several types of messages, including quick replies and templates.
-You can run it and connect to Vivocha or read and use the `examples/http-requests/dummy-bot.http` file to learn more and to run and interact with them.
+You can run it and connect to Vivocha as a *custom* Bot Agent (read more [here](https://docs.vivocha.com/docs/vcb-external-services#section-bot-agents)), then just send to the bot the *fullhelp* text message by chat to discover its capabilities.
 - `sample-wit`: a simple bot using the Wit.ai platform.

 **TIP:** For a quick start learning about the format of requests, responses and messages body, including quick replies and templates, see the [Dummy Bot](https://github.com/vivocha/bot-sdk/blob/master/examples/dummy-bot.ts) code.